 Charge: The Curriculum Committee is authorized by the Academic Senate to make recommendations to the Board of Trustees about the curriculum of the college, including approval of new courses, deletion of existing courses, proposed changes in courses, periodic review of course outlines, review of degree and certificate requirements, approval of changes in degree and certificate requirements, and approval of prerequisites and co-requisites.

-Members: Faculty members as appointed by the Academic Senate including the faculty member holding the position of Articulation Officer faculty representative the Educational Technology Committee.
+Voting Members: Faculty members as appointed by the Academic Senate including the faculty member holding the position of CHC Articulation Officer and a faculty representative from the Educational Technology Committee.

-Non-voting members Vice-President of Instruction, Instructional deans and the dean of counseling, Admission and Records Evaluator, Curriculum Secretary, Schedule/Catalog Data Specialist and a student representative.
+Non-voting Members: Vice-President of Instruction, Instructional deans and the dean of counseling, Admission and Records Evaluator, Curriculum Secretary, Schedule/Catalog Data Specialist and a student representative.

 Meeting Days and Times: 2nd and 4th Monday at 2pm

-Term: One year
+Term: Three years

 Educational Policies Committee